uccser/verto/docs/source/contributing.rst

     	- Required glossary terms

 - ``KordacExtension()``
-    Inherits the ``Extension`` class from Markdown.
+    This is the main class of the project, and inherits the ``Extension`` class from Markdown.
-    This class is the main class of the project.
-It loads all the processor information, loads the template files and clears and populates the attributes to be returned by the ``KordacResult`` object.
+    It loads all of the processor information, loads the template files and clears and populates the attributes to be returned by the ``KordacResult`` object.

 - ``Processors/``
   	There is a different processor for each tag.
 A processor uses it's corresponding regex loaded from ``processor-info.json`` to find matches in the text, and uses the given arguments in the matched tag to populate and output it's html template.